serokell/blog-posts/typescript-for-haskellers/article.md

 }
 ```

-Using `Equality`, we are ready to write our GADT with additional proof representation as a value.
+Now we can use `Equality` to write our GADT with additional proof representation as a value.

 ```typescript
 type ArithExpr<A> =